Design Studio 1A

 Facilites

 As an architecture student, you will be based in our architecture studios, designed to inspire you to develop ideas and collaborate.
-You'll also have access to workshops that feature laser cutters and 3-D printers, to help you bring your ideas, models and concepts to life.
+You'll also have access to workshops that feature laser cutters and 3-D printers to test, develop and resolve design ideas.

 Industry collaboration and research